fiee/generic_django_project/README.rst

 Create your ``.env`` file at ``/var/www/project_name`` (or use virtualenvs_’ ``activate`` script), see above.

 I suggest to use makeuser.sh_ to create system and database accounts.
+(This is also included in the fabfile.)
 Otherwise:

 * create user and sudo-enable it (I suggest via a ``admin`` group, but you can also add the user to ``sudoers``)::